fakerybakery/hf-tools/README.md

 # HF Tools (wip)

-A browser extension with useful tools for Hugging Face (huggingface.co).
+A browser extension with useful tools for [Hugging Face](https://huggingface.co).

 Only tested on Chrome, might or might not work on Firefox.

-Coming soon to the Chrome Web Store.
+In review for the Chrome Web Store.
 For now, you can install it manually - see the [Development](#development) section below.

 Curious how it looks?
 Check out the [Screenshots](#screenshots) section below.